dwarvesf/brainery/earn/_index.md

 ---
 tags:
   - dwarves
   - work
-title: Dwarves Earn
+title: Dwarves Community Earn
 date: 2023-10-19
 description: null
 authors:
   - monotykamary
+  - hnh
 menu: main
 toc: null
 notice: null
 type: null
 show_frontmatter: false
 ---

-## Dwarves Community Bounty

-Dwarves bounty program is the way for both peeps and community can contribute to our day to day activities, including building internal tools, new tech r&d or knowledge sharing.
+The Dwarves bounty program is the means through which both company peeps and the community can contribute to our daily activities.
+This includes tasks like building internal tools, engaging in new technology research and development, or sharing knowledge session.

 **→ Apply for research team:** open ticket in [our Discord](https://discord.com/invite/dwarvesv) **→ To contribute**: open ticket in [our Discord](https://discord.com/invite/dwarvesv) and give @hnh a ping

 | title                                                                | bounty  | status |
 | -------------------------------------------------------------------- | ------- | ------ |